LinArcX/.emacs.d/README.md

 A: C-l d
   (global-set-key (kbd "C-l d") 'duplicate-dwim)

-Q: how to jump back to parent directory in dired?
-A: ^ or Shift + 6

 Q: how bookmark files and directories?
 A: create: C-x r m
   list: C-x r l